Roshann-Rai/Roshann-Rai/README.md

 ### :technologist: About Me:
 - :telescope: Currently an University Student, R enthusiasist and self learner.

-- :seedling: Doing my own projects in R.
+- :seedling: Interested in Finance and Economics.

 - :zap: In my free time, I love reading articles.